We're All Goin' Home: Background

 Released in April, 1971, "We're All Goin' Home" was composed by Jeff Barry, Bobby Bloom and Neil Goldberg and released on MGM K14246.
 It was backed with "Careful Not to Break the Spell" which was written by Jeff Barry and Bobby Bloom.
 Barry produced both sides.

 The B side song "Careful Not to Break the Spell" was covered by Geno Washington.

 Reception

 It was a Top 60 Spotlight single in the 24 April issue of Billboard.
-With the reviewer calling the song a smooth summertime ballad, heavy sales for the Hot 100 and Easy Listening charts were predicted.
+With the reviewer calling the song one of the best produced and performed entries for the week, an impact in sales, and a Hot 100 prediction was made.

 It was reviewed in the April 24 issue of Record World with the reviewer saying it should do some "Montego Bay-type action.

 It was one of the Cash Box Picks of the Week in the magazine's May 1 issue.
 With the reviewer calling the record a comment on peace and brotherhood, the reviewer also said that the record had "all the ingredients necessary for top 40 appeal".